 If you think you may need a pre-sessional course, you should apply for the course at the same time as you apply for your degree.

 You will automatically be moved onto your degree course on successful completion of the Pre-Sessional English Language 11 weeks (PS11) course, if this is condition of your offer, without the need to take any additional external language tests, including IELTS.

-We are currently planning to deliver all of our PS courses in 2022 face to face at Stag Hill campus in Guildford.
+We are currently planning to deliver PS11 courses in 2023 face-to-face at Stag Hill campus in Guildford